gchatzopoulosCC/linear_regression/README.md

 Requirement: A CSV file with the following columns: 'Airline', 'Route', and 'Price'.
 Requirement: The currency of the prices in the CSV file.
 Requirement: An internet connection to get the exchange rate.
-Requirement: The route of the flight in the format 'IATA ?
+Requirement: The Route of the flight in the format 'IATA ?
 IATA ? ... ?
 IATA'.
 Output: The R-squared value.
 Output: The coefficients of the model.
 Output: 3D plots of the data and the regression planes.